Barefoot Kids

 Think about it for a second.
 Babies don’t come out of the womb wearing tiny Nikes.
 Their feet are soft, flexible, mostly cartilage, and that’s totally by design.
 A kid’s foot is this ridiculously sophisticated sensory organ and movement tool that’s still under construction.
 It needs input.
 It needs freedom.
 It needs the ground.

 A baby’s foot has around 200,000 nerve endings, that’s one of the densest concentrations of sensory receptors in the whole body.
+Read more about just how wild the foot anatomy really is.
 Those nerve endings aren’t just chilling there for fun.
 They’re sending crucial info to the brain about texture, temperature, pressure, and terrain.
 That info literally helps wire up the developing nervous system.

 So When We Wrap Those Feet in Rigid Shoes…